 The SILC has an established onboarding process that includes attending at least one meeting prior to applying for and being endorsed by the Council for appointment by the Governor’s Office.
 The SILC Executive Director and the DSE Representative work together to ensure communication with the Governor’s Office is maintained and appointments as well as resignations or removals are timely and appropriate.
 The application for appointment is available online and assistance is provided, if needed, in completing and submitting it.

-Per the SILC bylaws established 4/5/2019 there is no minimum or maximum number of members required other than the federal guidelines of maintaining a majority of individuals with disabilities as voting members and at least one center director on the Council.
-This may change in the future, but for now it allows the SILC to recruit the necessary members to advance the SILC’s purpose in the most efficient way possible.
+Per the SILC bylaws established 4/5/2019 there is no minimum or maximum number of members required other than the federal guidelines of maintaining a majority of individuals with disabilities who do not work for either a center or the State, as voting members and at least one center director on the Council.
+This allows the SILC to recruit the necessary members to advance the SILC’s purpose in the most efficient way possible.

 The Chairperson and Vice-Chairperson are appointed by the majority vote of current members, and all members are appointed by the Governor after recommendations have been made by the Council.
+The Chair must be a voting member of the SILC.
 In the event of a vacancy, the SILC will recruit a new member to ensure compliance with Section 705(b).
 The DSE will assist the SILC with recruitment actions as needed to ensure compliance with federal guidelines.

 The SILC has an established policy regarding the removal of a Council member should there be a violation of the code of ethics or if they acquire 2 or more consecutive unexcused absences from scheduled meetings.
 All meetings are posted in advance according to Nevada open meeting law requirements and there are multiple means listed and available for contacting either a Council member, the Executive Director or the SILC staff to inform them of any absence in advance of a meeting.
 There is no limit to the time prior to a meeting in which notice must be given other than it being prior to the start of the meeting.

-In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and DSE Representative will be members of the interview panel and will make the final determination regarding who will be hired for the position.
+In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and an additional SILC member will be members of the interview panel and will make the final determination regarding who will be hired for the position.
+The DSE will assist in posting the position, providing the SILC with a list of candidates who have applied, and onboarding for position training and benefit purposes.
 In the event the Chair or Vice Chair is unavailable to participate in the hiring process, another Council member may serve on their behalf.
 The DSE will not supervise, direct or otherwise exercise any authority over the Executive Director regarding any SILC business once hired.
 This ensures SILC autonomy from the State agency.
 The DSE will advise and correspond with the SILC Chair and Executive Director regarding any State policies and/or procedures that pertain to State employment benefits and statutory and training requirements of State employees only in regard to his/her supervision.
 Secretarial staff support will be provided by the DSE to take meeting minutes, arrange travel, and maintain files for the SILC, as needed and will remain under the Executive Director’s supervision according to SILC indicators and assurances by ACL.